leminlimez/CowabungaLitePy/README.md

 # Cowabunga Lite Py

 The Python rewrite of Cowabunga Lite.
+Works on Windows, macOS, and Linux.

+**Note:** Windows requires the [Apple Devices](https://apps.microsoft.com/detail/9np83lwlpz9k?hl=en-US&gl=US) app from the Microsoft Store.
+After installing, reboot your pc.

+If you are not seeing the phone after installing, try downloading [iTunes for Windows](https://support.apple.com/en-us/106372) from the apple site (NOT the Windows Store version).

 ## Running the Program
 Requirements: